rajeevScorpion/CosmicQuirks/SETUP_INSTRUCTIONS.md

 - Verify connection strings and keys are correct
 - Ensure database migrations have been run

+**"Authentication timeout (ERR_CONNECTION_TIMED_OUT)"**
+- **MOST COMMON ISSUE**: Supabase free tier projects pause after 7 days of inactivity
+- Go to your Supabase dashboard and check if the project is paused
+- Click "Resume project" if it's paused
+- Wait a few minutes for the project to fully restart
+- Test authentication again

 **"Google sign-in not working"**
 - Verify Google OAuth is configured in Supabase
 - Check redirect URLs match exactly